There are several ways to have your coffees evaluated by Coffee Review. We accept samples for the following types of coffee reviews and reports.

 Please contact [email protected] before sending coffees for standalone reviews.

-Reviews for Tasting Reports and Roasted Coffee Reviews displayed on the Coffee Review are designed to assist consumers with their purchasing decisions.
+Reviews for tasting reports and standalone roasted coffee reviews displayed on the Coffee Review are designed to assist consumers with their purchasing decisions.

-For roasters who want more detailed technical feedback to support their internal quality control and enhancement efforts but who are not interested in published reviews, we offer private coffee evaluations.
+For roasters who want more detailed technical feedback to support their internal quality control and enhancement efforts but who are not interested in published reviews, we offer private coffee evaluations of both roasted and green coffees.
 These business-to-business evaluations use the same cupping procedures and scoring methods as our public reviews, but they are not displayed on the website and are structured as confidential communications to roasters.
 They may not be quoted or used for promotional purposes.

-Professional fees for private of cupping reports of roasted coffee are US$350 per sample in both espresso and non-espresso formats.
+Professional fees for private evaluations of roasted and green coffees are US$350 per sample in both espresso and non-espresso formats.

-4. Ratings and Review for Extensive, Long-term Promotions
+4. Ratings and Reviews for Extensive, Long-term Promotions

 Increasingly, larger companies with extensive retail reach may wish to use Coffee Review ratings, reviews, and medallions to promote mainstay coffees that are available broadly and for extended periods of time.
 These coffees, usually high-volume blends, are offered under the same name for prolonged periods, over a relatively large geography, and in multiple channels and outlets.
 In these cases, Coffee Review requires an agreement that assures review integrity by providing periodic sample recertification in conjunction with a formal licensing agreement that covers use of Coffee Review content and ratings medallions.